 Necessary Special Requirements

 - Must be able to pass a hearing evaluation prior to hire.

 - Must have a telephone at place of residence.

 - Must be able and willing to work any shift and special shifts as assigned.

-- Must pass a police criminal convictions records check, background investigation, psychological exam and polygraph exam, and pre-employment drug and alcohol test prior to hire.
+- Must pass a police criminal convictions records check, background investigation, psychological exam and polygraph exam, and medical screening prior to hire.

 The City of Bellingham partners with Public Safety Testing to provide full pre-employment testing services for the position of WhatComm Police Dispatcher.
 Candidates interested in applying can sign up to receive email notification when opportunities are posted.
 Job Alerts